Andreas0168/MT12-Quick-Setup/README.md

 Here is a setup tool for the Radiomaster MT12 to quickly setup the most of your RC-Car and save this for every truck and more.
 If you like that you can support me with a donation via PayPal to a.kassner@live.de.
-To download it click on MT12 Quick Setup.7z
+To download it click on MT12 Quick Setup.zip

 # MT12 Quick Setup